 Most of the dozen or so species have long, thin, brown or green bodies that help them blend into their environment.

 The orange and yellow Two-striped Walkingstick (Anisomorpha buprestoides) in the picture goes against the grain.
 Caution is advised in the presence of this native Southeast resident.
-As a defence mechanism that spray a caustic chemical that is known to cause sever pain if it hits the eyes.
+As a defense mechanism that spray a caustic chemical that is known to cause sever pain if it hits the eyes.

 The picture highlights the size disparity between genders, with females substantially larger than males.